Event-Triggered Email Marketing

-A Sure-Fire Way to Lift Conversion and Increase Revenue
+A Sure-Fire Way to Lift Conversions and Increase Revenue

 Strike when the iron is hot and get more ROI from your email campaigns.

-Trigger emails are exactly what they sound like – automated emails that are triggered based on specific events, such as an action taken (or not) by a website visitor, or a meaningful change in a customer’s behavior or profile.
+Event-triggered emails are exactly what they sound like – automated emails that are triggered based on specific events, such as an action taken (or not) by a website visitor or a meaningful change in a customer’s behavior or profile.

 Trigger emails are a great addition to any marketer’s toolkit because they allow marketers to automatically send messages that are timely, personalized, and relevant to where the person is right now.
 By responding swiftly and meaningfully, you can catch someone at the time they’re still actively thinking about the product or topic that triggered their action … and your email.